NataB-hub/Azure_Data_Platform/README.md

 ## Supporting Documents

 * Architecture Diagram is in the `Documentation` folder
+* Power BI Dashboard's screenshot in the `Documentation` folder
 * SQL Scripts is in the `SQL_Scripts` folder
 * Screenshots in the `Screenshots` folder